 Finding your little piece of Spanish paradise is arguably one of the most important decisions you’ll make when you get here.
 It can also be a pretty big pain.

-Thou shalt not pay a deposit on a place that you have not seen / smelt / been inside /
+1. Thou shalt not pay a deposit on a place you haven’t seen / smelt / been inside /

 There’s compromise, and then there’s absolutely throwing your standards out the window.
 Compromise is fine and builds character, but don’t get desperate and sign off on a place that you absolutely wouldn’t give a second thought to back home.

 And I *really* think this should go without saying, but don’t agree to live with your 70-year-old landlord who smokes a pack a day.

-Thou shalt not freak the fruck out.
+3. Thou shalt not freak the f*ck out.

 You will find a flat.
 Everyone will find a flat.
 There is always a flat to be found.

 Yes, it’s frustrating, but no, it’s not the end of the world.
-Rather than making locking yourself in your hostel and spending hour after hour refreshing fotocasa, remember that Spain is a country that runs on connections.
+Rather thanlocking yourself in your hostel or Airbnb and spending hour after hour refreshing fotocasa, remember that Spain is a country that runs on connections.

-Part 2: Home is Where the Heart Is You Don’t Hate Your Roommates ❤ (coming soon)
+The Shelter Games Part 2: Home is Where the Heart Is You Don’t Hate Your Roommates ❤ (coming soon)

 Madrid Language Assistants: Barrios of Madrid (coming soon)

-© Erica Edwards and getupgetoutgetlost.com, 2016-2017.
+© Erica Edwards and getupgetoutgetlost.com, 2016.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Erica Edwards and getupgetoutgetlost.com with appropriate and specific direction to the original content.